MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-networking-connectivity.md

 1. Direct application user interaction.
 1. Application integration with external dependencies outside Azure.
-1. Access to external dependencies required by the Azure services leveraged by the application.
+1. Access to external dependencies required by the Azure services used by the application.

 This section explores how internet egress can be achieved while ensuring security, reliability, and sustainable performance are maintained, highlighting key egress requirements for services recommended in a  mission-critical context.